pfenninglab/OCROrthologPrediction/README.md

 sequenceOperationsCore.py: utilities used in predictNewSequencesNoEvaluation.py

-Java scripts: perform k-means or hierarchical (Ward) clustering (can do both) using several distance metrics on open chromatin regions where features are ortholog predictions in different species; also removes OCRs with an insufficient number of usable orthologs
+Java program (in src/cluster): perform k-means or hierarchical (Ward) clustering (can do both) using several distance metrics on open chromatin regions where features are ortholog predictions in different species; also removes OCRs with an insufficient number of usable orthologs

 apClust.py: performs affinity propagation clustering on open chromatin regions or smaller clusters of open chromatin regions; requires a distance matrix in the format outputted by the Java scripts